 The Code of Professional Conduct sets standards for all CIPD Members.
 If you believe that a CIPD Member has acted outside of the Code of Professional Conduct, you may wish to submit a complaint so that it can be considered through the conduct process.

-Before making a complaint, please read our Investigation Procedures and complete our checklist to help you determine whether the CIPD can deal with your concern(s).
+Before making a complaint, please complete our checklist to help you determine whether the CIPD can deal with your concern(s).

 Once you have completed the checklist, email email@example.com to confirm whether the individual you wish to raise an allegation against is in current membership.
-Once an individual has been established as being in current membership, the Code of Conduct team will provide you with a referral form where you should fill in the details of your allegation and submit appropriate supporting evidence.
+Once an individual has been established as being in current membership, the Code of Conduct team will provide you with a raising an allegation form where you should fill in the details of your allegation and submit appropriate supporting evidence.
 The CIPD are not able to look in to complaints that are not supported by evidence.
-You do not need to provide us with details of the allegations or submit evidence before you have been provided with the referral form.
+You do not need to provide us with details of the allegations or submit evidence before you have been provided with the raising an allegation form.

 The CIPD recognises and designates individuals, not organisations.
 A Member is not automatically accountable if their organisation departs from expected standards or accepted practices.
 For there to be a breach of the Code, there should be a demonstrable element of discredit upon the Member’s behaviour.
 The approach of the CIPD is that establishing a case for disciplinary action, the degree of any departure from the CIPD Code is considered.
 It is not the role of the CIPD to review or act in an appellate capacity over decisions made in other related proceedings (legal or otherwise, including employment, recruitment or disciplinary disputes).